VillagerUnknown/VillagerCoin/README.md

 **Trade Modifications**

-Coins can optionally be used for trading with Villagers by replacing Emerald trades with Coin trades.
+Coins can optionally be used for trading with Villagers and Wandering Traders by replacing Emerald trades with Coin trades.
+_This will not change any villager trades in existing worlds.
+Only new villager trades will use the coins, if enabled._

 With the trade modifications enabled: